tendermint/tendermint/UPGRADING.md

 - `blockchain`
 - `evidence`

-Accordingly, the space `node` package was changed to reduce access to tendermint internals: applications that use tendermint as a library will need to change to accommodate these changes.
+Accordingly, the `node` package was changed to reduce access to tendermint internals: applications that use tendermint as a library will need to change to accommodate these changes.
 Most notably: